Doping in association football: East Germany

 Unlike other sports in the former East Germany, football did not have a government-run doping program due to the fact that football was not seen as internationally successful enough to justify the expense.
 Doping was carried out sporadically in football and from 1985, doping tests were carried out to prevent this practice.

 The head of the East German sports medicine department Manfred Höppner accused BFC Dynamo and 1.
 FC Lokomotive Leipzig of doping.
 According to his statement, when the two teams traveled abroad for their European Cup and UEFA Cup matches in October 1983, a test revealed high traces of Amphetamine and Methamphetamine in 13 of 19 BFC Dynamo players, allegedly administered only two-to-three days before.
 In 1.
 FC Lokomotive Leipzig players, only slight traces were found and only on some players.
 It would also be known that the Anabolic steroid Depot-Turinabol had been administered for several years at 1.
 FC Union Berlin.
 Two 1.
 FC Union Berlin players tested positive for Depot-Turanabol in April 1985.

 West Germany

 In 1987, Toni Schumacher wrote about a long-running tradition of doping in the Bundesliga, claiming that lots of players were taking Captagon.
 He himself experimented with it and the effects were: Increased aggression, lower pain threshold, increased focus, confidence and endurance.
 The by effect was sleeping problems.
 In Köln he was chauffeuring his colleagues to the doctor who gave them pills and injections, presumably anabolics and stimulants.
 In the national team he mentioned a "walking chemist" and hormone use.
 Despite being supported by Paul Breitner he had to leave Köln after 544 games.
 Later on, his statements about doping in the Bundesliga were supported by Per Roentved, Hans Werner Moors, Dieter Schatzscheider, Hans-Josef Kapellmann, Peter Neururer, Benno Möhlmann, Uwe Nester, Peter Geyer (who talked about procedure, quantity and side effects), Jürgen Röber, Jürgen Stumm and Peter Harms (both medics).

+Turkey

+Denizlispor-Player Mesut Bakkal admitted in his autobiography in March 2020 that he and his teammates took doping substances at the penultimate matchday of season 1986–87 against championship title aspirant Beşiktaş Istanbul.
+The other aspirant Galatasaray Istanbul promised them „Teşvik primler“ (incentive bonuses) if Beşiktaş would lose points against them.
+The match ended in a draw and Beşiktaş did lose important points.
+Therefore, the doped team crucially affected the championship title race.
+At the end of the season 1986–87 Galatasaray became Süper Lig Champion with one point ahead of Beşiktaş.